 The government is blaming the private sector for poor health outcome the country has experienced and in so doing it is trying to create a populist view about the NHI.
 However poor healthcare delivery could be a consequence of the government’s own repeated failure for reasons being that:

 - It failed to regulate the private health sector according to the Health Market Inquiry (HMI).
 This negligence is what has cause exorbitant cost in healthcare and because of lack of regulations it was clear that the government could not compete neither could it have been efficient in managing its resources.

-- The private sector has offered the public sector huge discounts on large-scale purchase of healthcare materials or medicines through tenders.
+- Furthermore, the private sector has offered the public sector huge discounts on large-scale purchase of healthcare materials or medicines through tenders.
 It then obtains a reasonable profit margin with higher prices from the private sector.
 It’s a win win situation.

-- The wealthy has always reduced the burden on the public sector by paying their tax.
+- Besides the wealthy has always reduced the burden on the public sector by paying their tax.

 The public sector is inefficient in many ways: